giuliadellacroce/sorgente/README.md

 _workspace_dati_piemonte.RData_: R workspace with the data from the _Piemonte_ region, whose results are described in the paper

-_dataset_det_sim.RData_: R workspace containing the deterministic simulated dataset, whose results are in the Supplementary Material
+_dataset_det_sim.RData_: R workspace containing the deterministic simulated dataset, whose results are in the supplementary material

-_dataset_tauleap_k5_eps2.RData_: R workspace containing the first stochastic simulated dataset, whose results are in the Supplementary Material
+_dataset_tauleap_k5_eps2.RData_: R workspace containing the first stochastic simulated dataset, whose results are in the supplementary material

-_dataset_I032.RData_: R workspace containing the second stochastic simulated dataset, whose results are in the Supplementary Material
+_dataset_I032.RData_: R workspace containing the second stochastic simulated dataset, whose results are in the supplementary material

 #### FUNCTION `sorgente`